EVULBAD/Mood-Sleuth/README.md

 **Sample CSVs**

-Sample CSVs are included available in the repository's "Sample CSVs" directory.
+Sample CSVs are available in the repository's "Sample CSVs" directory.
 They were not used to train Mood Sleuth and do not contain ratings, intended only for testing analysis capabilities. "reviews_testing.csv" is intentionally short in order to decrease processing time while debugging, while the other CSVs are their full lengths to ensure the application can handle them.

 ### Guide
 1. Navigate to EVULBAD.com/mood-sleuth.